Cancer Support: Family, Friends, and Relationships

 - Talk to your children as soon as you can after you are diagnosed.

 This way your children will hear about it from you rather than from other relatives, friends, or neighbors.
 And you can be there to comfort them and answer their questions.

 Try to pick a time to talk when both you and your children are feeling calm.
 If possible, have your partner there during the talk, or ask a friend or relative to be with you.

-Your relationship with your partner
+Working with your partner

 Cancer can bring couples closer together, but it also can cause a lot of stress in a relationship.
 It can help to keep talking to each other.

-It's important to find ways that you and your partner can feel close.
 You may not feel interested in sex, especially during your treatment.
 That's okay.
-There are other ways to feel close, such as holding hands or cuddling.
+There are other ways to be intimate.
+It may feel good just to hold hands or cuddle.

 Where to learn more